HAKarlsson/KongligSK/README.md

 ## Kernel goals

+Here we have the kernel's design goals.

 ### Formal verification
 A separation kernel should be completely verified.
-We will verify it in two stages.
+We consider two approaches to the verification.

 - We formally verify the C code with respect to a formal model of the kernel and the RISC-V specification.
 This allows us to compile the kernel with formally verified compiler [CompCert](https://github.com/AbsInt/CompCert), and get a fully formally verified kernel.